 1. Talk to Your Child In Advance: Tell your child, in advance, that meditation is something you are going to do as part of your weekly routine.
 Just like he or she eats good food and takes vitamins for a strong body, meditation is something that they need to do for a strong mind, body and soul.

-3. Find a Guided Meditation CD: Google “mindfulness audio” and you’ll have more than your share of options to choose from.
+3. Find a Guided Meditation: Google “mindfulness audio” and you’ll have more than your share of options to choose from.
 We suggest you keep it simple and find one specifically geared for the age/developmental level of your child.
 Those that tell stories or describe nature in vivid detail are often big hits with kids, as it sets their imaginations soaring down a fun, narrative story.
 Teens tend to prefer more realistic visualization exercises with relaxing music.
-Some of the ones I use and recommend often with families are https://stressfreekids.com/ for younger children, and https://www.calm.com/ for teens and young adults.
+Stress-Free Kids is a great resource for many different activities and audios.
+I also highly recommend the meditation app Calm.

 4. Use Essential Oil: When diffused, essential oil can add a lovely fragrance to the room.
 The comforting scent not only will become a familiar reminder for your child that, “Now it’s time to quiet down,” certain essential oils actually can calm your child down.
 Lavender, bergamot, orange, and vetiver are oils known for their soothing effect on the nervous system.